 We took the Gnome Trail to get to Pacific Beach.
 Apparently, it’s the custom for guests to build gnome houses along this path.
 There is one rule: Gnomes only use building materials found locally, from both the woods and the beach.
 Next time we visit, we hope to contribute our own gnome house.

 4. Shop at Seabrook Kids

 We love independent children’s stores.
 This one at Seabrook offers an array of sand and water toys, stuffed animals, books, and activities.
 A major plus is that it also sells Seabrook-branded clothing that actually looks cool.
 My favorite thing about this store is that you can test out the sand toys before you buy.
 And they have a tractor kids can sit on outside the store.

 5. Swim in the Pool

 There is an indoor heated community pool that is the perfect spot for families to hang.
+Crescent Indoor Swimming Pool is actually one of the only places along the Washington and Oregon coasts that offer a heated pool.
 Not only is the whole pool fairly shallow, but they offer children’s life vests to borrow.
 They also have lots of lounge chairs for parents to hang out with babies and a spa Jacuzzi.
 Towels are available to borrow on site.

 6. Get a Latte at Red Velvet Bakery By the Sea